Share this post

 • Baby zucchini squash are miniature versions of zucchini.

-These little guys have a lot of bang for their buck: aesthetically pleasing AND labor saving
+These little guys have a lot of bang for their buck: aesthetically pleasing AND a lower prep item that might save some labor.

 Summertime is the best time to find squash blossoms.
 They are extremely delicate and highly perishable.
-Ask your representative about them as they are a special order, and you may not always get to choose between male and female, as they can be subject to availability.
+Ask your sales consultant about them as they are a special order, and you may not always get to choose between male and female, as are subject to availability.

 Pictured here are (male) squash blossoms.
 You may also find blossoms still attached to the baby zucchini (female).